hoangtien2k3/hoangtien2k3/README.md

 </details>

-- ⭐ T'm a student.
+- 🔱 I'm a true fan of `CR7's` and the player is *GOAT*.
-- 🔱 I am a fan of `CR7's` movement.
+- ⭐ I'm a student and have a passion for `backend development`.
 - 📫 How to reach me: hoangtien2k3qx1@gmail.com
 - ⚡ This my website: [hoangtien2k3qx1.github.io](https://hoangtien2k3qx1.github.io/)
 - 🔥 Profile at Github: [*https://profile-github/hoangtien2k3qx1*](https://profile-summary-for-github.com/user/hoangtien2k3qx1)